Haley: Syria regime change is 'inevitable'

 Two days after the US launched military strikes on a Syrian airbase in response to a chemical weapons attack widely blamed on the Assad regime, Haley said the departure of Assad was inevitable.

 Before Tuesday's attack on the rebel-held town of Khan Sheikhoun, which killed 89 people, Haley had said toppling Assad was not a priority.
-Secretary of State Rex Tillerson had said Assad's long-term future would depend on the Syrian people.
+President Donald Trump, before his election, described fighting ISIS and seeking Assad's removal at the same time as "idiocy."

 But after seeing images of the horrific aftermath of the chemical attack, US President Donald Trump ordered a bombardment of the Shayrat airbase in western Syria, which the US believes was the launchpad for the strike.
-It was the first time that the US had struck the Syrian regime since the start of the six-year civil war.
+It was the first time that the US had struck the Syrian regime since the start of the six-year civil war

 In her interview with CNN's "State of the Union," Haley said removing Assad from power was one of a number of priorities for the US.